cattyngmd/rusherware-2.0/README.md

   JOHN IS A COMPLETE PEDO, RACIST AND BLM & LGBTQ+ HATER!

-If you dmca the second repo, (you're a pedo, racist and you hate BLM and LGBTQ+) x2.
+If you dmca the second repo, (you're a pedo, racist and you hate BLM and LGBTQ+) x2. ( he did so yeah.. )

 </div>